 - Allow for recreational use that does not jeopardise the population.

 Belgium, Denmark, the Netherlands, Norway

-In addition to the Range States mentioned above, Pink-footed Geese also occur regularly in Finland, Sweden and Germany during migration or in small numbers in winter.
+In addition to the Range States mentioned above, Pink-footed Geese also occur in Finland, Sweden and Germany during migration periods, or in small numbers over winter.